Luminarys/Sto/README.md

 ## Running
 The Sto executable can be run with the options:
 * `-port=<port number>` - If set this will cause Sto to listen on the specified port.
 8080 is the default.
 * `-procs=<maximum number of cpus to use>` - If set this will cause Sto to run with the specified number of processes.
-The minimum recommended number is two, but one is the default.
+The minimum recommended number is 2, but 1 is the default.

 ## Performance
 A benchmark using JMeter and attempting to upload 10 files at a time yielded the following results: